 Saturday, October 16, 2010

 From the billboard, a young woman’s face smiles at us against a leafy background.
-Scrawled across the image in a jaunty white script is a promise: “I will leave the car at home more.”
-The logo in the lower right-hand corner: Chevron.…Read More
+Scrawled across the image in a jaunty white script is a promise: “I will leave the car at home more.”…Read More

 The JBG Companies is thrilled to be reaching completion on North Bethesda Market, a 650,000 SF mixed-use project 2 blocks from the White Flint Metro station.
 North Bethesda Market offers 397 residences in two distinct buildings, a 24-story hi-rise and a 6-story mid-rise with abundant ground floor retail.